LinkedIn Guide

 We’ve all seen a preview like this at some point, right?

-As you can see, LinkedIn cropped part of my preview image
+Now if you look closely, LinkedIn has cropped part of my preview image

 So, why did this happen?